 Part VII — Miscellaneous

-98. Industrial inspectors
+98. Industrial inspectors, designation and functions of etc.

 (1) The CEO may designate a departmental officer as an industrial inspector.

 (2A) There are to be as many industrial inspectors as are necessary to perform the functions conferred on industrial inspectors by this Act or any other written law.